 Which is better depends on what you think is most important: scratch resistance, weight and thinness, affordability, impact resistance, or a delicate balance of several of these.
 We use the Mohs scale to measure the scratch resistance of minerals and other similar materials.
 A higher number on the scale means better scratch resistance, with talcum rated at one and diamond at 10.
 A material with a higher rating is also capable of scratching a material with a lower rating, such as a diamond-tipped pick scratching a quartz panel.

 A third-party test by YouTube channel JerryRigEverything has shown that Gorilla Glass 5 can withstand being scratched with picks as hard as five on the Mohs scale, so it’s fair to say Gorilla Glass 5 (and probably Gorilla Glass 6, given its similarities to 5) is at least a five.
 A Corning representative previously told us that all glass falls between five and six on the scale.

 Glass-based solutions seem to be similarly tough in the scratch resistance department when it comes to typical usage

-Speaking of tempered glass, one mobile chain store claims it’s yet to see a tempered glass protector emerge unscathed after a six or seven point pick scratching.
+As for tempered glass, one mobile chain store claimed it’s yet to see a tempered glass protector emerge unscathed after a six or seven-point pick scratching.
 Tempered glass protectors are usually more scratch-resistant than plastic, however, which has a hardness of between two and four on the scale.

-Sapphire measures nine on the Mohs scale, just behind diamond.
-So expect Sapphire-clad devices to fare better in your purse or occupied pocket.
+Sapphire measures nine on the Mohs scale, just behind diamonds.
+So expect sapphire-clad devices to fare better in your purse or occupied pocket.